 The more increasing population rate and economic condition in Indonesia result in the more change of land use pattern.
-The rapid land use change practice has enhanced occurrence disasters such as floods, droughts and high-rate sedimentations.
-Those disasters have all been found to occur in main watersheds of West Java Province, which include the Citarum Watershed.
+The rapid land use change practice has enhanced occurrence disasters such floods. droughts and high-rate sedimentations Those disasters have all been found to occur in main watersheds of West Java Province, which include the Citarum Watershed.
 Seven major sub-streams in the upper Citarum watershed are Citarik, Ciwidey, Cihaur, Cikapundung, Cirasea and Cisangkuy River.
-The total area of the Upper Citarum Watershed is 2310 km2.
+The total area of the Upper Citarum Watershed is 2310 km.

-The Upper Citarum Watershed has been a wellpopulated urban area and agricultural area.
+The Upper Citarum Watershed has been a well-populated urban area and agricultural area.
 With the development of economic growth, people need more and more space to expand the human activities.
-Rapid land use changes from forest to agriculture and from agriculture to urban and industrial development increase the threats to flooding and sedimentation in the downstream areas and waterbodies.
+Rapid land use changes from forest to agriculture and from agriculture to urban and industrial development reduce watershed capacity and thus increase the threats to flooding and sedimentation in the downstream areas and waterbodies.

-The question is how much this anthropogenic affect on flood and sedimentation problems.
-To answer this question, a physically based, cell distributed rainfallsediment-runoff model is developed to simulate runoff, erosion, and sedimentation.
+The question is how much this anthropogenic effect causes the changes the current flood and sedimentation.
+To answer this question, a physically based, cell distributed rainfall-sediment-runoff model is applied to simulate runoff, erosion, and sedimentation.